NASA shows off its first asteroid samples delivered by a spacecraft

 Black dust and particles were scattered around the outside edge of the chamber, according to Lauretta.

-“This is already scientific treasure,” he said.
+“Already this is scientific treasure,” he said.

 Besides carbon, the asteroid rubble holds water in the form of water-bearing clay minerals, said NASA Administrator Bill Nelson.